 When it comes to reading books to toddlers it can be a little frustrating.
-Most of the time your little ones don’t have the attention span to get through an entire book.
-But never fear, we have put together a list of our household favorite short, yet attention- keeping books, that your toddler will want you to read over and over again.
+Most of the time your little ones don't have the attention span to get through an entire book.
+But never fear, we have put together a list of our household favorite short, yet attention- keeping books for toddlers, that they (and you!) will want you to read over and over again.

 Dinos To Go is a great book in every aspect.
 It is made up of 7 short stories in one hardbound and very durable book.
 Sandra Boynton has this amazing ability to write children's stories that make the parent talk and sing very silly like which makes the children laugh and really get into it.
 Your little one is bound to love Zoomer and even Dozy and will ask you to read it every day!
 There are a couple more Sandra Boynton books further down the list; stay tuned.